PierrickLozach/napbots/README.md

 - [node.js](https://nodejs.org/en/)
 - A [Napbots](https://platform.napbots.com/) account
 - Your Napbots user id.
 Check [this link](https://imgur.com/a/fW4I8Be) to find out how to retrieve your user id
-- Default compositions (which bots to use based on the weather condition) are in `index.js`
+- Default compositions (which bots to use based on the weather condition) are in `compositions.js`.
+You can change your default allocations (see code comments).

 ## Usage